jasonacacio/Getting-and-Cleaning-Data-Peer-Assignment/README.md

 The code is broken down into 5 phases:

-1. Merge training and test sets
+1. Merge training and test sets;
-2. Extract measurements on the mean and standard deviation for each as well as improving readability of output file
+2. Extract measurements on the mean and standard deviation for each as well as improving readability of output file;
-3. Name the activities in the data set
+3. Name the activities in the data set;
-4. Labels the data set with descriptive activity names
+4. Labels the data set with descriptive activity names;
-5. Create an independent tidy data set with the average of each variable for each activity and each subject, then write the appropriate text files
+5. Create an independent tidy data set with the average of each variable for each activity and each subject, then write the appropriate text files.

 Code book is provided separately within the repository.